As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

-This week in our Farm Fresh Tuesday Blog Hop, we will be sharing over 90 ideas for bored kids and things for them to do – a list to have on hand might really be needed during this time of social isolation!
+Today we will be sharing over 90 ideas for bored kids and things for them to do – a list to have on hand might really be needed during this time of social isolation!

 Activities for Kids